header image that says Baseball Fever - Baseball is for women too

 History of the Texas Rangers

 The Texas Rangers began in 1961 as a replacement for the Washington Senators team that moved to Minnesota and became the Twins in 1960.
 The new American League expansion team took the name of the team it replaced even though it was a completely new team.
-The Senators/Rangers struggled for many years, not seeing postseason play until 1996.
-They had their best season in 2011, when they had 96 wins and 66 losses.
+They struggled for many years, not seeing postseason play until 1996.
+They had their best regular season in 2011, when they had 96 wins and 66 losses.
+They won their first World Series in 2023.

 1961-1969

-The new Washington Senators had a poor start in 1961, both on and off the field.
-They lost far more games than they won, while the team's ownership kept changing.
+The new Senators played poorly in their first six years, losing far more games than they won.
+They lost 100 or more games each year from 1961 through 1964.
 In 1967, Bob Short purchased the Senators and he hired Hall of Famer Ted Williams to manage the team in 1969.
-Williams led the Senators to a winning season but the good fortunes did not last.
+Williams led the Senators to their first winning season with 86 wins and 76 losses.
+However, the good fortunes did not last.

 The Senators played their first home games in 1961 in Griffith Stadium.
 They moved the games to RFK Stadium the following year.
 In their first year, they had just 61 wins to 100 losses.
 Mickey Vernon was their first manager, followed in 1963 by Gil Hodges.
 Jim Lemon managed the team in 1968.